YeshYyyK/laptopbuyingguide/readme.md

 An eGPU is often a niche product.

 They lose performance while converting the PCIe signal to a TB3 signal, and you lose a portion of the GPU's complete performance due to this.
 GPUs above a GTX 1060 or RX 580 will suffer from more impactful performance losses, and will bottleneck more and more.
-Furthermore, due to the latency in the connection, *all* GPUs lose around 10% of their full performance.
+Furthermore, due to the latency in the connection, *all* GPUs lose around 10% of their full performance when being used as a TB3 eGPU.
 This is also assuming that an external display(a monitor/TV) is being used, as using an eGPU with an internal display further bottlenecks the interface.
 Some ultrabooks may also come with 2 lane TB3 ports, making internal display acceleration perform much much worse(but has little effect on external display use).

 Furthermore, they cost much more than a gaming laptop, e.g. a good ultrabook and eGPU will cost at around $1500, at which price you can often find better alternatives.